linl33/bohemia/guides/guide_anomalies_and_errors.md

 ## Code standards for database "cleaning" code

 - Corrections are codified in `scripts/clean_database.R`
 - Running this script takes the "raw" data, modifies it (individual entries, each corresponding to an entry in the `corrections` table), and then generates "clean" data with `clean_` prefixes in the database.

+# Handling anomalies and errors